Senior Fellow Materials and Processes Engineering; Director of Manufacturing Technologies Development, Pratt & Whitney

 Stephen Pritchard is a Co-founder and Principal of RENEW Energy Partners, a firm that develops and funds energy efficiency and on-site clean energy retrofits for commercial, industrial and institutional businesses.
 Mr. Pritchard is an experienced senior executive who has been building and financing projects and businesses in the fields of energy, commercial real estate, and venture capital as well as work in the public sector for over 20 years.
 He holds a Bachelor’s degree in Mechanical Engineering from Northeastern University and an MBA in Finance from Loyola University in Maryland.
 Mr. Pritchard is a registered Professional Engineer.

-Rob Sullivan is the Co-Founder, former President and now Chief Development Officer of Symbotic, a Massachusetts robotics company specializing in warehouse and distribution automation.
-Prior to Co-Founding Symbotic, he was Vice President of Engineering at Brooks Automation and Senior Director of Engineering at PRI Automation.
+President and CEO, Heartland Automation Rob is president and CEO of Heartland Automation, an integration and automated guided vehicle supplier to auto and manufacturing companies.
+Prior to this position, Mr. Sullivan co-founded Symbotic, a Massachusetts robotics company specializing in warehouse and distribution automation.
 Rob holds a Bachelor’s degree in Mechanical Engineering and a Master’s degree in Engineering Management from the University of Massachusetts, Lowell.
 He holds more than 30 patents, over 20 in robotics and automation.

 President and CEO (retired), Textron Systems